 Commvault provides the following key capabilities in Kubernetes-native protection for all CNCF-supported Kubernetes distributions (on-premises, cloud, and managed):

-Back up persistent volumes and PersistentVolumeClaims (PVCs).
+Container Storage Interface (CSI) and non-CSI backed-up persistent volumes and PersistentVolumeClaims (PVCs).

 Back up custom resource definitions (CRDs), namespace definitions.